The Love Winner: Synopsis

-Smuggling businessman Du Nan (杜南) buys the First College in order to force his son to go to school without being dropping out.
-But his son Du Heng Feng (杜恒风) has no desire to study and often skips class.
-He has nothing to do but ask his fellow to drag his son to school and supervises him all the day.
-Meanwhile, the police in HongKong sent two undercover officers to get touch in Du Heng Feng so as to grasp the evidence of his father's crimes.
+Smuggling businessman Du Nan (杜南) purchases the First College in order to force his son to go to school without dropping out.
+However, his son Du Heng Feng (杜恒风) has no desire to study and often skips class.
+He has nothing to do but ask his fellow to drag his son to school and supervise him all day.
+Meanwhile, the police in Hong Kong sent two undercover officers to get in touch with Du Heng Feng in order to grasp the evidence of his father's crimes.
 Du Heng Feng falls in love with Jin Qiao Li (金巧莉), a girl who has just lost her boyfriend and has no will to date anyone else.

-Jin Qiao Li's friend falls in love with her teacher, but the teacher has crush on Qian Yue Shan (钱月珊).
-One of the officers helps her to put the moves on the teacher but she fails.
+Jin Qiao Li's friend falls in love with her teacher, but the teacher has a crush on Qian Yue Shan (钱月珊).
+One of the officers helps her make a move on the teacher, but she fails.
 She falls in love with him in the end.
 Having gone through such a memorable experience, they become best friends.
 Eventually, the three pairs of lovers culminate their long friendship.